juanjolb/w2m-challenge/README.md

 ## Considerations

-* Directive and interceptor points has been developed
+* Directive and interceptor points has been developed.
-* This project uses json-server as a mockserver, the search funcionality is not complete because json-server does not accept nested queries
+* This project uses json-server as a mockserver, it is mandatory to follow the setup guide.
-* Tests has not been because lack of time
+* Tests and styles has not been implemented due to lack of time.
-* Any question or additional comment, feel free to contact me
+* Any question or additional comment, feel free to contact me (lbarcelo.juanjo@gmail.com).

 ## Setup

-* ng serve --open
-* npx json-server db.json
+* Install json server (@0.17.4 is mandatory)

+     *npm i -g json-server@0.17.4*
+     *json-server --watch db.json^*

+* Serve angular project

+     *ng serve --open*